drmonkeysee/ecs-scheduler/README.md

 ECS Scheduler is an adaptation of an internal [Openmail](https://github.com/Openmail) project and is designed to be run as a standalone application.
 It can be run as an application script directly from the repo contents or as a docker container built from the provided Dockerfile.
 Later releases of this project will expose it as a pip-installable package with greater flexibility in hosting and running scheduler.

 ECS Scheduler configuration is controlled entirely through environment variables which control aspects behaviors like logging, choice of storage technology, and metadata such as the name to attribute on ECS tasks spun-up by the scheduler.
-All ECS Scheduler environment variables can contain formatting variables naming other environment variables which will be filled in at runtime.
-For example if the scheduler's server's HOSTNAME variable is `prod-server-1234` and you set ECSS_LOG_FOLDER to `/var/log/{HOSTNAME}/scheduler` then ECS Scheduler will log to the **/var/log/prod-server-1234/scheduler** folder.
+All ECS Scheduler environment variables can contain formatting parameters naming other environment variables which will be filled in at runtime.
+For example if your server's `HOSTNAME` env variable is `prod-server-1234` and you set `ECSS_LOG_FOLDER` to `/var/log/{HOSTNAME}/scheduler` then ECS Scheduler will log to **/var/log/prod-server-1234/scheduler**.

 [boto3](https://github.com/boto/boto3) is the package used to communicate to AWS services.
 To set up credentials and default AWS configuration see the details in the [boto3 docs](https://boto3.readthedocs.io/en/latest/guide/configuration.html).